Busch Gardens Williamsburg: Land of the Dragons

 As of the 2012 season, the Lost Children building has been relocated from its former building, dubbed Wild Moose Lodge, in New France, to what was formerly the Dragon Digs gift shop.

-Oktoberfest (Bavarian Germany)
+Oktoberfest (Bavaria, Germany)

 Like Rhinefeld, this section is based on Germany during the annual celebration of Oktoberfest.
 Oktoberfest features many of the park's flat rides.
 It is also home to a large assortment of carnival-style games.
 Das Festhaus is a large, air-conditioned eating facility where guests can purchase German food or American classics.
 While eating in Das Festhaus, guests can experience shows that rotate throughout the year.
 This section of the park formerly hosted The Big Bad Wolf, a suspended roller coaster.
 The Big Bad Wolf was closed on September 7, 2009.